danielfm/smudge/README.md

 playlist that matches the given keywords.
 The results will be displayed in a separate buffer.

+Type <kbd>l</kbd> to load the next page of results until you find what you are looking for.
 Then, just navigate to it and type <kbd>RET</kbd> to play the playlist under the cursor.
 If you want to list the tracks of the playlist under the cursor, just type <kbd>M-RET</kbd>.

 The resulting buffer loads the `spotify-remote-mode` by default.